jgruberf5/F5APIAprilChallenge/README.md

 ### What the test client will need

-You will need to supply it the following information:
+You will need to supply the client with the following information:

 * Your f5.com email address to use as a username to your service